Executive Order 9981

-Executive Order 9981 was issued on July 26, 1948, by President Harry S. Truman.
-This executive order abolished discrimination "on the basis of race, color, religion or national origin" in the United States Armed Forces, and led to the re-integration of the services during the Korean War (1950–1953).
+Executive Order 9981 was an executive order issued on July 26, 1948, by President Harry S. Truman.
+It abolished discrimination "on the basis of race, color, religion or national origin" in the United States Armed Forces.
+The Order led to the re-integration of the services during the Korean War (1950–1953).
 It was a crucial event in the post-World War II civil rights movement and a major achievement of Truman's presidency.